fordesmith/risk_engine_cluster/README.md

 ```

-4. When the process is complete, use ssh to log into the condor-submit host, determine how many cores are available in the cluster:
+4. When the process is complete, use ssh to log into the condor-submit host (this also copies over the key job files), determine how many cores are available in the cluster:

 ```
+make submit-ssh job_list=XXX (e.g. '09-10-20')
-gcloud compute ssh condor-submit condor_status
+condor_status
 ```